aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 1. Set the workbook cell as a data label.
 1. Save the presentation.

-This Java code shows you to set a workbook cell as a chart data label:
+This Javascript code shows you to set a workbook cell as a chart data label:

 ```javascript
     var lbl0 = "Label 0 cell value";